 - 2 Tablespoons Unsalted Butter

 - 2 Tablespoons Honey

 - 1 Tablespoon Dijon Mustard (or Stone Ground Mustard)

 - 1/2 Teaspoon Dried Oregano

-- Prepare the honey garlic sauce and set aside 1-2 Tablespoons for serving.
+- Whisk together the honey garlic sauce and set aside 1-2 Tablespoons for serving.

-- Spread the olive oil on a baking sheet and add the sweet potatoes, and potatoes.
+- Spread the olive oil on a baking sheet and add the two types of potatoes.
 Sprinkle with kosher salt and pepper and toss to coat.

-- Add the kielbasa to the pan and brush with the main sauce, leaving those 1-2 tablespoons aside.
+- Add the kielbasa to the pan and brush with the honey garlic sauce, leaving those 1-2 tablespoons aside.

-- Bake for 20 minutes, add the broccoli and continue to bake for another 5-10 minutes, or until the broccoli is a vibrant green.
+- Bake for 20 minutes, then add the broccoli.
+Continue to bake for another 5-10 minutes, or until the broccoli is a vibrant green.